robenkleene/audio-references/logic-pro-ipad/logic-pro-ipad-midi-editor.md

-# Logic Pro iPad Regions
+# Logic Pro iPad MIDI Editor

 - To drag audio and MIDI regions, drag from the center (not from the title)